mutaimwiti/rbactl/examples/postgres/README.md

 When a request is received the aim is to invoke a controller method to process it.
 Before the controller method is hit we have middleware to perform checks.
 The key ones are:

+1. `init` - sets req.context to an empty object. req.context is used to add our custom request values to avoid polluting or accidentally overriding important req object values.
-1. `authenticate` - determines identity of the user that is making the request.
+2. `authenticate` - determines identity of the user that is making the request.
 Since we are not demonstrating how to authenticate we use a simple solution where the `authorization` header is the `id` of the intended user.
 If the id does not exist or none is passed authentication fails.
 This causes the request to fail with a `401 status`.
 If the user exists it adds the user object to the express req object to be used by proceeding handlers.
-2. `articleExists` - checks whether the article represented by the `id` parameter exists.
+3. `articleExists` - checks whether the article represented by the `id` parameter exists.
 If not the request fails with a `404 status`.
-If it exists the request is allowed to proceed to the next handler.
+If it exists it adds the article object to the req.context object. the request is allowed to proceed to the next handler.
 Note that this middleware is only relevant for requests that have the id parameter i.e. get one, update and delete.
-3. `can` - checks whether the user is authorized to perform the action that they are trying to perform on a given entity.
+4. `can` - checks whether the user is authorized to perform the action that they are trying to perform on a given entity.
 In the implementation, it makes use of the `authorize` method to create an express middleware method to authorize a specific action.
 The authorize method takes the following parameters: `action`, `entity`, `auth user permissions`, `policies` and the `req express object`.
 The last parameter is optional so long as the app